karimagnusson/kuzminki-zio/README.md

 #### Performance
 Statements can be cached for better performance and reusability.
 This means that the SQL string is created only once.
 Execution time should be the same as running a raw statement with JDBC.
 All statements can be cached except for SELECT statements with optional WHERE arguments.

-#### Connection pool
-Kuzminki uses ZIO Queue for connection pool.
-The blocking JDBC calls are executed in the default ZIO blocking thread pool.
-This means that Kuzminki uses only the primary and blocking ZIO thread pools and does not create any other threads.

 #### Only Postgres
 Kuzminki supports only Postgresql.
 It could be adapted for use with other databases if there is interest in that.
 But given that it has support for many postgres specific features, support for another database would require it’s own project rather than a size fits all approach.
 Therefore, at the moment the goal is to deliver a good library for Postgres.
 That being said, there are other Postgres compatible databases that work with Kuzminki.
 For example CockroachDB.
 For those looking to scale up, it might be a good choice.